hund030/TeamsFx_Wiki_review/Develop-single-sign-on-experience-in-Teams.md

 You can update the query logic in the `handleMessageExtensionQueryWithSSO` with token which is obtained by using the logged-in Teams user token.

 To make this work in your application:
-1. Move the `auth/public` folder to `bot`.
+1. Move the `auth/public` folder to `src/public`.
 This folder contains HTML pages that the bot application hosts.
 When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
 2. Modify your `src/index` to add the appropriate `restify` routes to these pages.

 ```ts